devonfw-ng-adv-training/microfrontends/README.md

   - Define API and move code/html/css
 - Update list (HeroesComponent) to use the new component
 - Check: Still working as before?
+(start-part-1b begins here)
 - Add angular element support to project
   - Hint: ng add @angular/elements
 - Create a Custom Element out of the Angular Component
   - Hint: in a central place use createCustomElement(...) and customElements.define
-  - add the row to module's entry components
+  - add the row component to module's entry components
+  - Hint: you do not need to create a separate module yet but can use the AppModule
-- Use the Custom Element instead of the Angular Component
+- In the HeroesComponent, use the Custom Element instead of the Angular Component
+  - What does the error during runtime mean?
   - Hint: CUSTOM_ELEMENTS_SCHEMA
 - Activate Shadow Dom
   - Hint: encapsulation: ViewEncapsulation.ShadowDom